 And it gets even better now that he's also voicing Darth Maul.

-When I first saw the Star Wars: The Clone Wars season 1 finale, I was disappointed by how lame Cad Bane's ultimate goal was.
-He broke into the senate, took a dozen senators hostage... all so he could free that whiny pile of crap Ziro the Hutt?
+In the season 1 finale, Cad Bane broke into the senate, took a dozen senators hostage... all so he could free that whiny pile of crap Ziro the Hutt?
 That was it?
-Until I saw the season 2 trailer.
-It all made sense.
+But in season 2, it all made sense.
 Jabba hired Bane to get Ziro free.
 The whole point was to show what lengths Bane would go to in order to complete his mission.
 He broke into the senate just to do some second rate job.
 HOLY CRAP.
 That makes Sidious hiring him in season 2 all the more suspenseful.
-Since if that was what he went through to do Jabba's job, then what will he do to accomplish Sidious' ones? - Emperordaein
+Since if that was what he went through to do Jabba's job, then what will he do to accomplish Sidious' ones?

-This troper found "Carnage of Krell" odd, since it is all about clones disobeying orders in order to kill the traitorous Jedi giving them.
+"Carnage of Krell" seems odd, since it is all about clones disobeying orders in order to kill the traitorous Jedi giving them.
 Especially since this is the 501st, who would eventually raid the Jedi Temple.
-Then I realized-Krell is exactly why they did it.
+But Krell is exactly why they did it.
 Anakin is the Jedi they trust the most, and if he says the others have betrayed the Republic, Rex and the others would believe him.
 And they were the only clones to have fought Jedi before.
 It still is impressive irony.

 Why did the writers give Darth Maul only a single-bladed lightsaber, when his non-canon counterpart in Old Wounds used a double-bladed lightsaber effectively, despite having the same kind of robotic legs?
 The Double Weapon, Maul's Iconic Item, represents who he once was; the single blade, the remnant of his Double Weapon, represents what he's become.
 In a way, the broken lightsaber is a metaphor for Maul himself.
 Both Maul and his lightsaber were cut in half by Obi-Wan.
 Both lost much of their potential.
 But both, when reactivated, are still fearsome killing machines.